Barbie Dreamtopia: Broadcast

 Dreamtopia began with the release of a teaser promo video on 14 January 2016.
 The shorts then followed from 5 May to 21 July 2016 and was initially released as a YouTube Kids-exclusive production, but was later made available on YouTube.
 An animated television special spanning 46 minutes in length was distributed by Universal Pictures Home Entertainment and broadcast on television in 5 countries and regions on 26 June 2016.
 The success of the TV special resulted in the greenlighting of an eponymous web series, with four episodes released early on YouTube and YouTube Kids on 4 May 2017.
 The web series episodes began to be released weekly on YouTube and YouTube Kids from 5 November 2017 to 1 April 2018.
-Barbie Dreamtopia: The Series premiered on Cartoon Network in Australia and New Zealand on 2 March 2018.
-The series also premiered on Kabillion and KidsClick in the United States on 7 September and 24 September 2018, respectively.
+Barbie Dreamtopia: The Series debuted on Cartoon Network in Australia and New Zealand on 2 March 2018.
+The series also debuted on Kabillion and KidsClick in the United States on 7 September and 24 September 2018, respectively.